barrycug/BTSPieChart/readme.md

 ### Notes

-- obviously there may be other ways to solve this problem.
-I find this solution to be easy to understand and implement.
+- I find this solution to be easy to understand and implement.
 - this same technique can be applied to other types of paths

+### Why the use of `NSTimer`?

+- Core Animation animates between two arcs (wedges) in a manner that makes the pie chart looks "weird" while animating.
+- The timer gives a hook to capture the layer's interpolated presentation layer values and re-generate a CGPathRef for each `CAShapeLayer`.

 ###  Known issues